citusdata/citus_docs/develop/api_udf.rst

    citus_worker_1 | 5432 | postgres      |                        3
   (1 row)

-.. _master_drain_node:
+.. _citus_drain_node:

-master_drain_node
+citus_drain_node
 $$$$$$$$$$$$$$$$$$$$$$$$$$$

 .. note::
-  The master_drain_node function is a part of Citus Enterprise.
+  The citus_drain_node function is a part of Citus Enterprise.
 Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.

-The master_drain_node() function moves shards off the designated node and onto other nodes who have ``shouldhaveshards`` set to true in :ref:`pg_dist_node`.
+The citus_drain_node() function moves shards off the designated node and onto other nodes who have ``shouldhaveshards`` set to true in :ref:`pg_dist_node`.
 This function is designed to be called prior to removing a node from the cluster, i.e. turning the node's physical server off.

 Arguments
 **************************